-Fischer et al has shown in a seminal paper [2] that in an asynchronous system (where no assumptions are made about time) of deterministic processes, no protocol can guarantee consensus even with one faulty process.
+Fischer et al have shown in a seminal paper [3] that in an asynchronous system (where no assumptions are made about time) of deterministic processes, no protocol can guarantee consensus even with one faulty process.
 This is called the FLP impossibility result.
-Much research has gone into understanding ways to circumvent the FLP impossibility result by slightly modifying the problem domain, e.g. by sacrificing determinism, adding time, adding oracles etc [3].
+Much research has gone into understanding ways to circumvent the FLP impossibility result by slightly modifying the problem domain, e.g. by sacrificing determinism, adding time, adding oracles etc [4].
 Bitcoin circumvents the FLP impossibility result by making some assumptions about the synchrony of the network (i.e. nodes soon sync up with the network) and time (i.e. miners dedicate limited time and resources to the best blockchain).
 For example, if the Bitcoin network were such that the time for a block to be broadcasted takes longer than some multiple of the average block generation time, a minority mining pool with a superior connectivity can keep the network forked indefinitely.

-Our algorithm is based on algorithm 2' from section 4 of [4] (Dwork et al).
+Our algorithm is based on algorithm 2' from section 4 of [2] (Dwork et al).
 It assumes that the network is partially synchronous; there is assumed to be some unknown upper bound Δ on the time of messages to be delivered.
+Intuitively, there may be arbitrary but finite latency in the network.
 We also assume that all non-byzantine nodes have access to an internal clock that can stay sufficiently accurate for a short duration of time until consensus on the next block is achieved.
 The clocks do not need to agree on a global time.
-It is possible to construct a consensus protocol with weaker assumptions about the validator's clocks [4], but we omit this possibility for simplicity.
-Like the algorithm as proposed by Dwork et al, it can tolerant of up to 1/3 byzantine voting power.
+It is possible to construct a consensus protocol with weaker assumptions about the validator's clocks [2], but we omit this possibility for simplicity.
+As in the algorithm proposed by Dwork et al, it can tolerate of up to 1/3 byzantine voting power.